State-owned Assets Supervision and Administration Commission of the State Council: Early oversight model (2003 to 2012)

 In the years after its creation SASAC put in place executive performance contracts and an appraisal system for central SOE leaders.
 Provisional appraisal procedures were issued in late 2003 and by October 2004 the commission reported that most central SOEs had signed responsibility contracts setting financial and governance targets for annual and term evaluation.

 Board reform followed.
 From 2004 SASAC piloted boards of directors and strengthened the role of outside directors to improve monitoring and decision-making at group level.
-Supervisory boards dispatched on behalf of the State Council reviewed key enterprises and reported on performance and risk alongside SASAC’s appraisal work.
+Seven central government-owned SOEs were chosen for the pilot program, which added boards of directors at the company level, with at least two external board members selected by SASAC.
+Supervisory boards dispatched on behalf of the State Council reviewed key enterprises and reported on performance and risk alongside SASAC's appraisal work.
 The legal base was consolidated with the 2008 law on state-owned assets in enterprises, which codified the state owner system and the division of central and local contributor functions.
 During this period fiscal arrangements for state-capital income were clarified.
 The state capital operating budget was administered through the Ministry of Finance, while SASAC continued to develop owner-oversight tools around appointments, boards and performance contracts.

 Reform acceleration (2013 to 2016)

 The Party’s Third Plenum in 2013 set out plans to develop mixed ownership and to shift from managing enterprises toward managing state capital.
-In 2015 the Guiding Opinions on Deepening State-owned Enterprise Reform provided the main blueprint and a “1+N” package of supporting documents.
+In 2015 the Guiding Opinions on Deepening State-owned Enterprise Reform provided the main blueprint and a "1+N" package of supporting documents.
 Policies classified SOEs into commercial and public-welfare categories with differentiated appraisal, and affirmed Party leadership inside corporate governance.
-SASAC and the State Council also launched pilots for state-capital investment and state-capital operation companies that would manage portfolios of state equity at arm’s length from operating firms.
+SASAC and the State Council also launched pilots for state-capital investment and state-capital operation companies that would manage portfolios of state equity at arm's length from operating firms.
 In early 2016 China Chengtong and China Reform Holdings were named as the first central state-capital operation platforms.
 Restructuring accelerated.
 Notable mergers included CSR and CNR to form CRRC in 2015, COSCO Shipping in 2016, and the creation of China Baowu through the combination of Baosteel and Wuhan Iron & Steel in 2016.